LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="CreateRoles-post-">Roles Create (POST)</h4>
  This API creates a role with permissions.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/roles-create)

 ```java